-Familiarities, Specialisations and Masteries add a layer of complexity to the system but avoids having to need multiple different skills for similar tasks.
-It would be possible to simply have a History skill, or a Science skill, and ignore specialisations altogether.
+Familiarities, Specialisations and Masteries add a layer of complexity to the system but avoid having to need multiple different skills for similar tasks.
+It would be possible to simple have a History skill, or a Science skill, and ignore specialisations altogether.
 However, this was viewed as being too unrealistic for the game.
-Specialisations which allow you to buy a default skill which covers all topic areas, and then just a few points in individual study areas seemed like a suitable compromise.
+Specialisations allow you to buy a default skill which covers all topic areas, and then just a few points in individual study areas.